transientskp/tkp/README.rst

-This is the Transient Key Project (TKP), a Python package which contains the necessary routines for source finding, source associations, determination of source characteristics and source classification.
+This is the Transient Key Project (TKP), a Python package which contains the necessary routines for source finding, source associations, determination of source characteristics, source classification transient detection and transient classification.

 Please read the documentation at the website, or generate it yourself using Sphinx and the documentation source in the documentation folder.